NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 - posting blog or forum messages

 From [[(Onarlioglu, Buyukkayhan, et al., 2015)]]: clickjacking attacks can be launched from malicious legacy browser's extensions

+From [[(Shahriar, Devendran, et al., 2013)]]: clickjacking attacks can lead a victim buying items on Amazon or performing undesired financial transactions

 ## Prevalence